Sebastix/khatru-pyramid/README.md

 # Khatru Pyramid

-A relay based on [Khatru](https://github.com/fiatjaf/khatru) with a invite hierarchy feature.
+A relay based on [Khatru](https://github.com/fiatjaf/khatru) with an invite hierarchy feature.

 ### Deploy with docker